leterDieu/Stellarity-mcoc/mkdocs/docs/items/materials/ancient_plating.md

 - Before the addition of Ancient Plating, Ancient Armor used to be found directly inside Crates.

 ## History
+- **2.0b**
+    - Added a line to the description which explains its usage
 - **2.0a**
+    - Now generates in End Cities in place of Ancient Armor
+- **Indev-1.6a**
     - Introduced